Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite

-The description stage involved analyzing linguistic features (e.g., vocabulary, grammar) for the values they embody: \emph{experiential}, \emph{expressive}, and/or \emph{relational}.
-Experiential values are related to how the author represents the world.
-They are mainly tied to Tech Goggles and Solutionism (i.e., how the author frames problems and envisions potential solutions).
-Expressive values are related to the author's evaluations and stances.
-They are mainly tied to Techno-Chauvinism and the Cult of Technology (i.e., what problem-solving approaches the author values and prefers).
-Finally, relational values are related to the relationships the author assumes, establishes, or negotiates with the intended audience.

-The interpretation stage involved analyzing how the linguistic features identified during the description stage function communicatively to establish the text's point and purpose.
-This stage required analyzing each text's \emph{situational} and \emph{intertextual} contexts (i.e., its production and interpretation conditions (situational context), and the historical series to which it belongs (intertextual context).

-The explanation stage involved analyzing discursive strategies over time in the context of broader power struggles.
-The goal was to suggest potential explanations in terms of social determinants for why the discourse has changed in the way it has.
-According to Fairclough, this stage also involves analyzing the discourse in terms of its social effects.
-However, due to time, space, and methodological constraints, this study focuses solely on social determinants.} Though presented sequentially, these stages are intended to be iterative.
+The description stage involves analyzing linguistic features for the values they embody: \emph{experiential}, \emph{expressive}, and/or \emph{relational}.
+Experiential values are related to how the author represents the world (i.e., how the author frames problems and envisions potential solutions).
+These values are mainly tied to Tech Goggles and Solutionism.
+Expressive values are related to the author's evaluations and stances (i.e., what problem-solving approaches the author values and prefers).
+These values are mainly tied to Techno-Chauvinism and the Cult of Technology.
+Finally, relational values correspond to the relationships the author assumes, establishes, or negotiates with the intended audience.
+The interpretation stage involves analyzing how the linguistic features identified during the description stage function communicatively to establish the text's point and purpose.
+This stage requires analyzing each text's \emph{situational} and \emph{intertextual} contexts (i.e., its production and interpretation conditions, and the historical series to which it belongs).
+Finally, the explanation stage involves analyzing discursive strategies over time in the context of broader power struggles.
+The goal is to suggest potential explanations in terms of \emph{social determinants} for why the discourse has changed in the way it has (cf. objective III).\footnote{This stage also involves analyzing the discourse in terms of its social effects; however, due to time, space, and methodological constraints, this paper focuses solely on social determinants.} Though presented sequentially, these stages are intended to be iterative.
 Fairclough suggests that the analyst move between them to build a holistic, mutually explanatory account.